Collaborating and learning together at our new Learning Centre

 When we are looking to collaborate on an event or workshop, we aim to focus on the community’s empowerment first and foremost.

 Over the span of two days, Vincent encouraged the audience to write their stories, since he believes that we all have a story to share.
-He shared mindset tips, writing habits, and he explained character roles in stories, such as the character of the hero as a role to be inspired by when writing.
+He shared mindset tips, and writing habits, and he explained character roles in stories, such as the character of the hero as a role to be inspired by when writing.
 He shared some literary resources and engaged the audience through various writing exercises.

 The audience was full of people of various ages from the community.
-Some of our teen and adult students from the Centre attended, as well as a large group of students from a nearby highschool.
+Some of our teen and adult students from the Centre attended, as well as a large group of students from a nearby high school.
 Some other local writers also attended to get to know and collaborate with other passionate writers.

 A few of the special guests that attended were local writer Alex, who shared a beautiful poem during the event; Señora Argentina, who is one of the hosts for our volunteers and was a teacher in the village for many years; Isaías, who is the librarian of Puerta Abierta and is publishing his very first children’s book this year called Matz, focusing on Tz’utujil culture.
 All of our English teacher volunteers also attended and participated in the workshop, as they are an integral part of the development of our Learning Centre, and they were also able to take the opportunity to learn from the talented people of Santiago.

-Building a safe space for the community
+Building an inclusive space for the community

 Overall, the feedback after the event was very positive, and a few participants asked to be part of further workshops.
 We encouraged them to come up with a few ideas to lead potential workshops with the support of our English teacher volunteers who will assist with the organization of the events.